SOliv1/procol-harum-beyond-the-pale/README.md

 ### Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-To deploy the website - I commited to github and started
+To deploy the website - I commited to github and started the process of pushing to git hub.
+I git add . ; git -m "commit content"; git status; git push to remote.
+Many times due to local issues with cloud9 not being compatible with my server, I had to reset to previous commits.
+I was unable to preview and as a result made many mistakes and unnecessary changes.
+Fortunately I am able to git log then set to a previous commit on github.

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
+**In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

 Different values for environment variables (Heroku Config Vars)?
 Different configuration files?